kaivandezand/WS-20-DO-KV/slides.md

 ---

 # Background
+* Red
+* Amber
+* Orange
+* Green

-# Teal Organizations #1
+# Teal Organizations
 * emerging & evolutionary form of organizations
 * the world is seen as a place to discover and journey towards one **owns true self**

 ---

-# Teal Organizations #2
-All of us have deep yearning for wholeness, reuniting with all of who we are, with all aorund and all forms of life and nature
+>All of us have deep yearning for wholeness, reuniting with all of who we are, with all aorund and all forms of life and nature
 ---

 # Breakthrough 1 - Self-Management
+> Bye bye Hierarchy - Hello collective intelligence

 ## Organizational Structure
 ![self_management.jpg](self_management.jpg)

-> Bye bye Hierarchy - Hello collective intelligence
+## Decision-Making

 ---

+## Perfromance Management

+---

+## Compensation and incentitives

+---

-# Breakthrough 1 - Self-Management
+# Breakthrough 2 - Striving for Wholeness

+# Breakthrough 3

+---

+## Evolutionary purpose

+---

+## Budgets

+---

+## Change Management

+---

-## Decision-Making
+## Final remarks